-Now gyms are open again, why not consider joining one of the pioneering eco-friendly options?
+Why not consider joining one of the pioneering eco-friendly gyms?
 One of the capital’s most impressive sustainable fitness companies is Terra Hale, where efforts aren’t measured in calories, but watts generated.
 This means energy produced on the bikes during a spin class, for instance, feeds back to the gym to help power the lights.
 Everything is made from recycled materials too, from the yoga mats to the rubber gym floor.
 There are three studios across the capital in Notting Hill, Fulham and Shepherd’s Bush.

-Has lockdown got you racking up the miles?
+Did lockdown turn you into a running enthusiast?
 Turn your addiction into a force for good by jumping aboard the Scandinavian-born ‘plogging’ trend.
 Also known as ‘eco running’, the endeavour involves collecting plastic litter from the streets as you run, jog, hike or walk.
 Not only will your efforts benefit the planet, plogging will have you using a variety of different muscles as you bend, squat and reach for rubbish.
 In normal times, Plogolution UK organise plogging runs from 2k to 5k, but while organised group fitness events are unavailable why not give it a whirl on your own?

 Buy activewear from sustainable brands